NicolasBighetti/twitchplaysreborn/README.md

 ```

-Your *TwitchTestGameMoede.cpp* should looks like that.
+Your *TwitchTestGameMode.cpp* should looks like that.

 ```C++
 #include "TwitchTestGameMode.h"